-SAP Commerce Cloud (previously known as SAP Hybris Commerce) is often used as headless service to be used with SAP Spartacus or third-party storefront solutions.
-The communication between the storefront and the platform happens via the SAP Commerce REST interface called Omni-Channel Connect (OCC).
-Additionally, SAP Commerce Cloud provides a set of APIs for integration (Integration APIs), content and product management (CMS and Product Management APIs).
+SAP Commerce Cloud, previously known as SAP Hybris Commerce, is often used as a headless service with SAP Spartacus or third-party storefront solutions.
+Communication between the storefront and the platform happens via the SAP Commerce REST interface called Omni-Channel Connect (OCC).
+Additionally, SAP Commerce Cloud provides a set of APIs for integration (Integration APIs), content management, and product management (CMS and Product Management APIs).

-All these APIs are highly customizable, and even smallest changes in configuration, data model or Java code may result in performance degradation.
+All these APIs are highly customizable, and even the smallest changes in configuration, data model, or Java code may result in performance degradation.
 Performance testing is especially important in cases where concurrency may be the source of the problem.
-To recognize and fix such issues timely, it is recommended to perform regular performance testing, ideally integrated into the build and deployment pipelines.
+To recognize and fix such issues in time, it is recommended to perform regular performance testing, ideally integrated into the build and deployment pipelines.

-However, SAP Commerce Cloud intensively uses caching and the test plans may not reflect the true situation if not designed properly.
-Almost all database queries are cached inside the platform so that the thousands of data fetching operations (per a webservice call) don’t even reach the database.
-If a cache was disabled, an average single call would take minutes.
-Fortunately, the cache is always on, but depending on many factors it may or may not work efficiently.
+However, SAP Commerce Cloud uses caching intensively, and test plans may not reflect the true situation if they are not designed properly.
+Almost all database queries are cached inside the platform, so thousands of data-fetching operations per web service call do not even reach the database.
+If the cache were disabled, an average single call would take minutes.
+Fortunately, the cache is always on, but depending on many factors, it may or may not work efficiently.

-The test scenarios should be designed in such a way that they mimic the real-time user action happening in the production.
-If your product catalog has thousands of products, and you expect a normal distribution, it will be a bad idea to test the system against just a small bunch of test products.
-You may face the risk that Commerce Cloud demonstrates exceptional performance with this small bunch of products, but completely different results with the actual traffic.
+Test scenarios should be designed in such a way that they mimic real-time user actions happening in production.
+If your product catalog has thousands of products and you expect a normal distribution, it is a bad idea to test the system against just a small bunch of test products.
+You may face the risk that Commerce Cloud demonstrates exceptional performance with this small bunch of products, but completely different results with actual traffic.

-In order to mimic user behavior, API sample calls can be either generated or collected from the logs.
-For the APIs, this dataset has a combination of when and what: a timestamp, a list of URLs, an HTTP method, a set of HTTP headers, GET and POST payloads.
-It is often easier to simplify the model by firing the calls in some pattern reflecting the actual traffic in its average approximations.
+To mimic user behavior, API sample calls can be either generated or collected from the logs.
+For APIs, this dataset has a combination of when and what: a timestamp, a list of URLs, an HTTP method, a set of HTTP headers, and GET and POST payloads.
+It is often easier to simplify the model by firing the calls in a pattern reflecting actual traffic in its average approximations.

-In my project, I needed to generate a list of URLs and JSON payloads to get them close to what system will experience after go-live.
-In my test plan, I needed to read the POST payload from a file and send it as a body for a POST request to the REST API, parse the response, and log the response time along with a response code and webservice response body.
-I also needed to control the pattern of the load and visualize the results.
+In my project, I needed to generate a list of URLs and JSON payloads to get them close to what the system would experience after go-live.
+In my test plan, I needed to read the POST payload from a file and send it as a body for a POST request to the REST API, parse the response, and log the response time along with a response code and web service response body.
+I also needed to control the load pattern and visualize the results.

-For example, you have 10000 products, and you need to load test the product details API (customer facing) and product stock update API (used by the internal systems).
-For both, you need to inject a product code to the URL (in case of product details API) or in the JSON (for the stock update).
+For example, you have 10,000 products, and you need to load-test the product details API, which is customer-facing, and the product stock update API, which is used by internal systems.
+For both, you need to inject a product code into the URL, in the case of the product details API, or into the JSON, for the stock update.

-What tool are you using to create such a load for regular checking the performance?
+What tool are you using to create such a load for regular performance checks?
 I worked with three:

 - Apache JMeter (Java)